darianyang/wedap/docs/README.md

 # Compiling wedap's Documentation

 The docs for this project are built with [Sphinx](http://www.sphinx-doc.org/en/master/).

 To compile the docs, first ensure that Sphinx and the ReadTheDocs theme are installed.

+Also make sure that nbsphinx and pandoc are installed.

 ```bash